bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 <img width="800" alt="LIRICAL and Exomiser rank distributions" src="https://user-images.githubusercontent.com/6240170/171470046-0a114cbd-215d-404f-b526-d7f80d085d83.png">

-Both Exomiser and LIRICAL rank the correct gene among the top-5 results for 49 out of 75 (65%) of cases, so top-5 performance is identical.
+To summarize these plots, both Exomiser and LIRICAL rank the correct gene among the top-5 results for 49 out of 75 (65%) of cases, so top-5 performance is identical.
 Performance varies for other cut-offs:

 <table class="ui striped center aligned table">